Vaihtoehtoiset kirjoitusmuodot

 Määritelmät

-- (heading) A period of time.
+- A particular aspect of existence.

 - The span of time during which an object operates.